awakedev/Accurate-Location-Ionic-4/README.md

-# A location tracking application developed in Ionic 4
+# A location tracking application developed using Ionic 4